Madlab2/CloudMetrics/README.md

 ```
 This saves the two hulls as .pkl files to your disc into the respective point cloud paths.

-Afterwards you can run
+For Haussdorff Distance, you can run
 ```bash
 cd src
 python3 compute_haussdorff.py <path/to/pc_1> <path/to/pc_2> <path/to/hull_1> <path/to/hull_2>
 ```
-Depending on your point cloud size, these scripts can take a long time to compute or crash even.
+Depending on your point cloud size, the hull script can take a long time to compute or even crash. \
+For the Haussdorf script, the hull path arguments are optional.